 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- In order to expand access to safe and healthy water sources, programs in Kenya worked with partners like the Ministry of Health to extend pipelines, construct water points, and install large water tanks at schools.
+- To expand access to safe and healthy water sources, we worked with the Ministry of Health to extend pipelines, construct new water points, and install large water storage tanks at schools.

-- Programs in Kenya worked with schools and communities to improve sanitation and health by implementing the Community Led Total Sanitation approach in communities and constructing latrines at schools.
+- We worked with schools and communities to improve sanitation and health by implementing the Community Led Total Sanitation (CLTS) approach in communities and constructing latrines at schools.
 CLTS is used to stop open defecation, increase access to latrines, and teach about preventing waterborne illnesses.

 Education for Better Lives